Vellamo/Roger-Skyline-1/README.md

 1. Configure PortSentry for port scanning protection.
 Modify /etc/default/portsentry & /etc/portsentry/portsentry.conf
 1. Use `systemctl --type=service --state=active` to find non-vital services running and `systemctl disable <service>` to disable them. `service --status-all` and `serivce <service> disable` is also another option.
 1. Create/configure Crontab scripts, as outlined in the brief.
+1. (OPTIONAL) Create pretty website.
     1. Create and configure SSL certificates.
-    1. (OPTIONAL) Create pretty website.
+    1. Use HTML/CSS etc. to make an *amazing* website.
+Put it someplace safe, I used /var/www/<sitename>
+    1. Modifiy /etc/nginx/sites-available/<website.conf> to ensure that SSL is enabled and that traffic is being correctly routed (from HTTP to HTTPS).
+    1. Remove the symlink to "default" from the /etc/nginx/sites-available/ to ensure Nginx is publishing your content.
 1. Success!

 ## Tools used: